 - Submit only one application per child.

-You can submit your kindergarten application one of two ways:
+You can submit your kindergarten application one of three ways:

 - Online with MySchools in English, Spanish, Chinese, Bengali, Russian, Arabic, Urdu, Haitian Creole, Korean, or French.
 We’ll let you know when the application opens and you can apply online!